-Children and the court system
+Children and the Court System

 There are several occasions when children may be directly or indirectly involved in the court system, and they will often require support through the process.